Qubit-MU/Qiskit-Fall-Fest-2024/readme.md

 ## Agenda

-### 7th September 2024: Hackathon Problem Statement Release
+### 7th October 2024: Hackathon Problem Statement Release

 - **Description**: The problem statement for the hackathon will be released.
 The challenge will involve leveraging quantum computing concepts and tools to address real-world problems.
 - **Objective**: Kick-off of the hackathon.
 Participants will receive the problem statement, giving them time to strategize and plan their submissions.

-### 8th September 2024 (Day 1): Workshop 1 - Introduction to Quantum Mechanics and Computing
+### 8th October 2024 (Day 1): Workshop 1 - Introduction to Quantum Mechanics and Computing

 - **Overview**: This workshop will cover the fundamentals of quantum mechanics and how they lay the groundwork for quantum computing.
 - **Key Topics**: